dk-fern/python-function-templates/README.md

 # function_templates
-Repo to hold templates for commonly used functions in scripting
+Repo to hold templates for commonly used functions in scripts.
+Taken/sanatized from script that pulled data from multiple API endpoints, filtered data based on delta/full database sync needs, wrote that data to a SQL database, alerted and logged errors.

+# Current Functions Includ:
+- Pull data from API, filter data based on day of month (useful for scheduled tasks and differentiating delta/full backups)
+- Pull data from API with pagation loop
+- Write to SQL database, first validates and updates rows based on any criteria needed
+- Send alert email
+- Write to local appLog
+- Convert datetime to a format valid for SQL